-No we don’t.
+No, we don’t.
 Love is something we all aspire to.
-Sure love does come in different shapes and forms, so what we consider as love might not be our neighbours perspective on what love is.
-However the feeling, the emotion, this love word is what makes most things worthwhile in life.
+Sure love does come in different shapes and forms, so what we consider love might not be our neighbours’ perspective on what love is.
+However the feeling, the emotion, and this love word is what make most things worthwhile in life.

-You said that ‘’young people, in general, completely rely on a perfect wedding day instead of taking the lifetime together after this event into account.”
+You said that ‘’young people, in general, completely rely on a perfect wedding day instead of taking the life together after this event into account.”
 Tell me more about this?

-One of the things we did during our research was spend time at a bridal expo.
-It was interesting to witness how young couples get carried away with what is needed to host the so called perfect day.
+One of the things we did during our research was spending time at a bridal expo.
+It was interesting to witness how young couples get carried away with what is needed to host the so-called perfect day.
 They become focused on superficial elements to try and make their day more special.
 Instead of staying focused on what the day really means and should be about, which is the promise, the beginning of a lifetime together.

 You hope and dream that Vir Altyd will inspire people to study each other’s love languages, work on a strong friendship, never stop holding hands and not miss out on the moments in between.
 Tell me more about this?